dprentiss/reqs/README.md

 }
 ```
 For each path emination from the node in question the Traveral evaluates where to include the path and whether to continue on the current branch.

+###Domain Entities -- All the Behavior

+The Node/Relationship data store plus the Traversal Framework are already useful tools for entity/relationship models.
+But Reqs needs